-edge-llm implements a rigorous “Thought-Action-Observation” loop client-side:
+edge-llm implements a “Thought-Action-Observation” loop entirely client-side:

 while (true) {